Nur13171/user_management/README.md

 ---

 ## **Authentication**
-This API uses **JWT authentication**.
-After login, you will receive a token that should be passed in the request headers:
+This API uses Sanctum authentication.
+After logging in, you will receive a token that should be passed in the request headers:

 ```
 Authorization: Bearer {TOKEN}